-In February 2016, FASB issued ASU 2016-02, "Leases (Topic 842)."
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The amendments in this ASU revise the accounting related to lessee accounting.
 Under the new guidance, lessees will be required to recognize a lease liability and a right-of-use asset for all leases.
-The amendments in this ASU are effective for the Company beginning on July 1, 2020, with early adoption permitted, and should be applied through a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the consolidated financial statements.
-Early adoption is permitted.
-Management has not yet determined what the effects of adopting this ASU will be on its consolidated financial statements.
+The amendments in this ASU are effective for the Company beginning on July 1, 2020, with early adoption permitted, and should be applied through a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.

-In August 2016, FASB issued ASU 2016-14, "Not-For-Profit Entities (Topic 842), Presentation of Financial Statements of Not-for Profit Entities."
+In August 2016, FASB issued ASU 2016-14, Not-For-Profit Entities (Topic 842), Presentation of Financial Statements of Not-for-Profit Entities.
 The amendments in this ASU make certain improvements that address many, but not all, of the identified issues about the current financial reporting for Not-for-Profit (NFP) entities.
 Under the new guidance, financial statements and noted disclosures requirements for NFP entities include the following:

-- 1. Present on the face of the statement of financial position net assets with and without donor restrictions - 2.
-Improved disclosures for NFP entities that choose to present an operating measure - 3.
-Requirement to present information about its expenses by their nature and function either in the statement of activities, a separate statement, or in the notes to the financial statements - 4.
-Continue to present on the face of the statement of cash flows the net amount for operating cash flows using either the direct or indirect method of reporting but no longer require the presentation or disclosure of the indirect method (reconciliation) if using the direct method - 5.
-Enhanced disclosures that provide quantitative and qualitative information about liquidity management
+- 1. Present on the face of the statement of financial position net assets with and without donor restrictions. - 2.
+Present on the statement of activities additional operation measures. - Continue to present on the face of the statement of cash flows the net amount for operating cash flows using either the direct or the indirect method of reporting but no longer require the presentation or disclosure of the indirect method (reconciliation) if using the direct method. - 4.
+Enhanced disclosures that provide quantitative and qualitative information about liquidity management.

-The amendments in ASU 2016-14 are effective for the Company beginning on July 1, 2018, with early adoption permitted.
-Management has not yet determined what the effects of adopting this ASU will be on its consolidated financial statements.
+The amendments in ASU 2016-14 are effective for the Company beginning on July 1, 2018.

+Management has not yet determined the impact, if any, of adoption of these changes in accounting standards on the consolidated financial statements of the Company.

-Note B Investments and Assets Whose Use is Limited
+2. Investments and Assets Whose Use is Limited